Complex oscillations of non-definite Sturm-Liouville problems, II: Main results

-Results analogous to Lemma~\ref{lem1b} and Lemma~\ref{lem3} may be formulated in the event that information is available at the right endpoint.
-Two samples follow, others may be readily formulated using the change of variables in Lemma~\ref{lem1b} ( Corollary~\ref{co4}) and Lemma~\ref{lem3} (Corollary~\ref{co5}).
+Results analogous to Lemma~\ref{lem1b} and Corollary~\ref{co4} may be formulated in the event that information is available at the right endpoint.
+Two samples follow, others may be readily formulated using the change of variables in Lemma~\ref{lem1b} and Corollary~\ref{co4}.
 We sketch the proofs.

 \begin{lemma} Let $G(x)<0$ for all $x\in (a, b).$ Let $\varphi^{\prime}(b) < 0$, (resp. $\varphi^{\prime}(b) > 0$) and let $x_0 \in (a, b)$ be the largest zero of $\varphi(x)$. \begin{enumerate} \item If $\psi^{\prime}(b)>0$, then $\psi(x)<0$ in $(x_0, b)$ (resp. if $\psi^{\prime}(b)<0$ then $\psi(x) > 0$ in $(x_0, b)$ ) \item If $\psi^{\prime}(b)<0$, then $\psi(x)=0$ exactly once in $(x_0, b)$ (resp. if $\psi^{\prime}(b)>0$, then $\psi(x)=0$ exactly once in $(x_0, b)$ ) \item If $\psi^{\prime}(b)=0$, then one of the first two cases must occur. \end{enumerate} \end{lemma}